You are here:

 Loads, demands, resources and health from the employees' perspective

-BAuA, together with the Federal Institute for Vocational Education and Training (BIBB), carries out a representative survey of about 20,000 employees at regular in-tervals, asking them, among others, about their working conditions.
+At regular intervals, the Federal Institute for Occupational Safety and Health (BAuA), together with the Federal Institute for Vocational Education and Training (BIBB), carries out a representative survey of about 20,000 employees, asking them, among others, about their working conditions.

 © Uwe Völkner, Fotoagentur FOX

 As early as 1979 the BIBB and the Institute for Labour Market and Vocational Research (IAB) began carrying out occupational surveys in order to be able to describe the continuous changes in the working world.
-In order to be able to include questions regarding workload-oriented and work-requirement oriented questions in addition to questions concerning the qualification requirements and labour market requirements, the Federal Institute for Occupational Safety and Health (BAuA) has been a project partner since the 1998/99 survey.
+In order to be able to include questions regarding workload-oriented and work-requirement oriented questions in addition to questions concerning the qualification requirements and labour market requirements, BAuA has been a project partner since the 1998/99 survey.
 Since 2005, the survey has been conducted jointly by BIBB and BAuA.
-This cooperation allows even greater concentration on the working conditions and the resulting stresses and strains.
+This cooperation allows for even greater concentration on the working conditions and the resulting stresses and strains.